Bio-Prime/documentation/docs/index.md

 ## Costumizing Primer Data

 After opening the primer details, you can edit the data by clicking on the editor icon.

 ![access2](./access2.png)

-This allows you to add a comment, manage the primer volume,
+This allows you to add a comment, manage the primer volume or formulation or correct any possible mistakes that were made when adding a new primer into the repository.
+The amount of editing that is allowed is based on the users' assigned role.

 ## Ordering New Primers